nahumsa/nyc-yellow-tripdata/README.md

 ### start_mlflow

-This will start the local MLFLOW server on `http://127.0.0.1/` and port `5000`.
-This is neede to run the training scripts,
+This will start the local MLFLOW server on host `http://127.0.0.1/` and port `5000`.
+This is needed to run the training scripts, and serve the deployed model.

 ### train_lr